HMUI-Tech/duopoly-pricing-challenge-Hilary-Martins-Udeze-/README.md

 During testing, the agent misbehaved when the competitor had **no capacity**.
 Instead of ignoring it, I added a **specific override check** to handle the scenario.

-- **Business value:** This kind of resilience prevents embarrassing failures in production.
+- **Business value:** This resilience prevents embarrassing failures in production.
-- **Interview value:** Shows I can anticipate and fix edge cases.

 ---

-## 6. Transparency – The Decision Card
-I added a **Decision Card** inside the state object.

-Each round, it stores:
-- OLS price, UCB price, chosen price
-- Exploration rate ε, UCB bonus
-- Applied constraints (cost floor, competitor cap)
-- A short reason string (e.g., `"OLS within Δ=0.5 of UCB; smoother path chosen"`)

-- **Business value:** A manager or analyst can audit pricing decisions without needing to read the code.

----

-## 7. What I Rejected
+## 6. What I Rejected
 - **Unbounded history** → risk of crashes.
 - **Deep RL / heavy optimizers** → too slow, disallowed, unpredictable.
 - **Fixed rules only** → too rigid, no adaptation.

 ---

-## 8. Business Takeaway
+## 7. Business Takeaway
 This agent maximizes revenue **safely under constraints**:
 - Learns from real-time sales & competitor prices.
 - Balances exploration with profit focus.
 - Avoids reckless moves (cost floor, safe bounds).
-- Explains decisions clearly to both engineers and managers.

-It is **lean, adaptive, and trustworthy** — fit for both technical evaluation and real-world business use.

 ---